n8liu/calhacks12/QUICKSTART.md

 1. Click **"Load unpacked"**
 2. Select the `frontend` folder from this project
-3. You should see the SmartSummary extension appear!
+3. You should see the DeepDive extension appear!

 ### 2.3 (Optional) Fix icon warnings